theNatePi/PresAnt/README.md

 # PresAnt!

-This project was originally built for VenusHacks 2024! **This Project has NOT yet been fully developed.**
+This project was originally built for VenusHacks 2024!
+**This project has NOT yet been fully developed.**

 PresAnt! transforms the daily grind into an exciting challenge for Anteaters!
 Compete and collaborate with friends to attend classes, earn points, and climb the leaderboard.